 Where to buy an Apple Watch

-You can pick up the Apple Watch SE, Series 6 and Series 3 direct from Apple.
-Prices start at £199/$199 and top out at £1,449/$1,499 for the luxury models (such as the Apple Watch Hermès, Silver Stainless Steel Case with Single Tour Deployment Buckle).
+You can pick up the Apple Watch 7, 6, SE, and Series 3 direct from Apple.
+Prices start at £199/$199 and in 2020 topped out at £1,449/$1,499 for the luxury models (such as the Apple Watch Hermès, Silver Stainless Steel Case with Single Tour Deployment Buckle).

 You can also buy the Apple Watches from third-party retailers, such as John Lewis, Currys, Argos and Very.
 These sellers may still offer models which Apple itself has stopped selling, such as the Series 5, although stock is likely to be limited.